DataSciencePolimi/IDiOM/README.md

-The content of this project is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).
+The content of this project is licensed under the [MIT license](LICENSE.md).